Understanding Your Paystub

 Gross and Net Pay

-These are the two most important items because they represent your overall and take-home pay.
-Your gross income is the amount that your employer pays.
+These are the two most important items you should know when asking yourself what is a paystub.
+They represent your overall and take-home pay.
+Your gross income is the amount that your employer pays you.
 If your salary is $40,000 per year, that would be your gross income divided into each of your paychecks.
-It's important to note whether all paychecks for the full year add up to that total.
+It's important to note whether all of your paychecks for the full year add up to that total.
+Give it a go!

 After deducting taxes, health insurance premiums, 401(k) contributions, and any other items in each pay cycle, you're left with your net income.
 All deductions will be itemized on your paystub, so you can add them up to make sure your net pay is accurate.